princeton-nlp/SWE-bench/docs/20240415_eval_bug/README.md

 ## Deliverables
 * Please use `swebench>=1.1.0`.
-* Use the `data/20240415/check_harness.jsonl` file to verify that your harness is working correctly.
+* Use the `check_harness.jsonl` file to verify that your harness is working correctly.

 ✍️ Carlos & John